Eschatologue/CM_wiki/docs/class/ranger/index.md

 ***Wasteland Wanderer***
 Choose one of the following damage types: :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lightning: Lightning.
 You gain :dmg-res: Resistance to the chosen damage type.
 You can choose this benefit again if you are given the option to, choosing the same damage type gives you :dmg-imm: Immunity to that damage type.

-You gain one additional *World's Wanderer* benefit when you reach level 9 and one more at level 17.
+You gain one additional *Ranger's Aptidude* benefit when you reach level 9 and one more at level 17.

-### Level 2: Fighting Style

-You gain a Fighting Style feat of your choice (see chapter 5).
-Instead of choosing one of those feats, you can choose the option below.

-***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class’s section for a list of Druid spells).
-Guidance and Starry Wisp are recommended.
-The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
-Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

 ### Level 3: Ranger Subclass